-Notably, in fiscal year 2023, OGE began migrating its network to a secure, FedRAMP-certified government cloud environment, which will simplify compliance with National Institute of Standards and Technology guidelines, simplify network disaster recovery, allow OGE to shrink its physical office space, and provide network access independent of conditions at OGE's physical work location.
-Moving to the cloud will also eliminate the need to buy new network hardware and software every four years (the network refresh cycle).
+Information technology: In fiscal year 2024, OGE moved its network to a secure, FedRAMP-certified government cloud environment, which simplifies compliance with National Institute of Standards and Technology guidelines, simplifies network disaster recovery, allowed OGE to shrink its physical office space, and provides network access independent of conditions at OGE's physical work location.

 OGE has developed numerous applications that have improved agency and program efficiency, increased data access, enhanced management practices, and strengthened compliance activities.
-In fiscal year 2023, OGE continued to devote resources to applications that support major mission programs, such as the Desk Officer program, the Annual Questionnaire, the Records Program, and financial disclosure tracking, as well as those applications that support internal operations, such as requisition processing, budget formulation, and equipment tracking.
+In fiscal year 2024, OGE continued to devote resources to applications that support major mission programs, such as the Desk Officer program, the Annual Questionnaire, the Records Program, and financial disclosure tracking, as well as those applications that support internal operations, such as requisition processing, budget formulation, and equipment tracking.
 These custom applications allow OGE to accomplish its mission with limited staff and help the agency to make data-driven decisions.

 Strengthen OGE's cybersecurity: In accordance with the Federal Information Security Modernization Act (FISMA), OGE's security program continued to review weekly network perimeter scans performed by the Department of Homeland Security; procure and undergo annual security assessment reviews conducted by accredited independent auditors using FISMA CIO and FISMA IG metrics; provide mandatory annual cybersecurity awareness training (general and role-based); and prepare for INTEGRITY's annual security assessment.
 OGE participates in the Continuous Diagnostics & Mitigation (CDM) Program, which provides capabilities and tools to identify cybersecurity risks on an ongoing basis, prioritizes risks based on potential impacts, and enables cybersecurity personnel to mitigate the most significant problems first.
-In fiscal year 2023, OGE also took steps to comply with Executive Order 14028 on Improving the Nation's Cybersecurity and subsequent guidance (e.g., OMB Memos M-21-30, M-21-31, M-22-01, M-22-05, M-22-09, etc.).
+In fiscal year 2024, OGE also took steps to comply with Executive Order 14028 on Improving the Nation's Cybersecurity and subsequent guidance (e.g., OMB Memos M-21-30, M-21-31, M-22-01, M-22-05, M-22-09, etc.).
 This work is critical to protect the confidentiality, integrity, and availability of OGE's information and information systems against unauthorized access and use.

 Remain strong fiscal stewards: OGE continued to be an excellent steward of the fiscal resources entrusted to it.
-OGE demonstrated its commitment to effectively and efficiently manage funds appropriated by Congress to execute OGE mission goals, including through maximizing its use of 27 shared services and interagency agreements.
+OGE demonstrated its commitment to effectively and efficiently manage funds appropriated by Congress to execute OGE mission goals, including through maximizing its use of 23 shared services and interagency agreements.
 Not only does OGE continually seek full value from each taxpayer dollar, it does so while implementing strong fiscal controls.
-Notably, in fiscal year 2023, OGE maintained an unmodified opinion on its financial statements and an independent financial audit found no material internal control weaknesses.
+Notably, in fiscal year 2024, OGE maintained an unmodified opinion on its financial statements and an independent financial audit found no material internal control weaknesses.
 To reduce fiscal risk and ensure that OGE remains fiscally responsible, OGE continued to use a custom internal application, which builds in additional internal controls and tracking, to maintain its effective process for approving requisitions.
 OGE also continued to maintain strong internal controls regarding its inventory of IT equipment and other assets.
-Similarly, in fiscal year 2023, OGE maintained custom applications to strengthen its budget formulation and performance award approval processes.
-In addition, to use OGE's purchasing power to increase equity among the historically underserved, OGE has refined its procurement practices, procedures, and tracking to ensure a greater percentage of its purchases are made from small disadvantaged businesses.
+Similarly, in fiscal year 2024, OGE maintained custom applications to strengthen its budget formulation and performance award approval processes.
+In addition, to use OGE's purchasing power to increase equity among the historically underserved, OGE has refined its procurement practices, procedures, and tracking to ensure a greater percentage of its purchases are made from small, disadvantaged businesses.

 Advance data governance: OGE continued to ensure the agency's compliance with the Foundations for Evidence-Based Policymaking Act, to convene monthly meetings of its Data Governance Board, and to actively participate in the Chief Data Officers Council.
-In fiscal year 2023, OGE expanded its data activities by building data governance for key applications, holding lunch and learn sessions on topics such as data visualization and data validity, and prioritizing the use of data in its decision-making.